academe/laraveldkim/README.md

 ------------------

 Now we need to tell Laravel to use the custom mailer rather than the standard built-in mailer.
 This is done in the app.php config file.
+Please note that the "new mailer" is just a wrapper for the default Laravel mailer, and is not a complete functional replacement, so you won't have to modify the use of the mailer in your application.

 The `providers` array will have this entry: